dronekit/dronekit-sitl/README.md

 ## License

-dronekit-sitl is licensed as MIT/ASL2
+dronekit-sitl is licensed as MIT, Apache-2.0, and GPLv3.

+pysim is licensed as GPLv3.